 The work of a sociologist is analytical and intense, as you will be trying to understand why human beings do the things that they do.
-Why do they hold certain belief systems?
-Why do they make the choices that they do?
 A sociologist can specialize in a variety of social topics, such as education, health, crime, families, racial and ethnic relations, gender, poverty, population, and aging.

 It is the responsibility of the sociologist to observe what is happening within a social or societal situation, and whyit is happening.
 It is the role of the sociologist to understand the correlation between the society and beliefs, and how it affects individual behavior.
 It takes an outgoing, intuitive, and analytical individual to pursue a career in sociology.

 If you are seeking employment within the field of sociology, it is imperative that you possess the following skills in order to obtain a sociologist position.